Healthy Homes Assessment Pukerua Bay

 What We Do

-As building inspectors we are experts in all aspects of expert home inspections.
-We’re there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we handle all issues of specialist house inspections.
+We are there to ensure you make the best choice when it comes to buying your next home.

-We specialise in a variety of services to ensure you are completely aware of the state of any property that you might be considering buying or selling as well as additional solutions.
+We offer a wide range of solutions to make sure that you are fully updated on the condition of any property that you might be considering buying or selling as well as additional services.

-We don’t just cooperate with you, we also work with some important clients such as local councils, banks and insurance companies.
-Evidently , they like their reassurance provided, by the data contained that we offer in our reports of building inspections.
+We don’t just cooperate with you, we also have big clients like local councils, banks, and insurance firms.
+They clearly are pleased with their reassurance provided, because of the information contained included in our reports on building inspections.

-With our systematic method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any issues discovered.
-With our detailed report, it’s no wonder we get so many clients recommending our service to family and friends.
+We have a systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
+Thanks to our detailed reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.

 Get in Touch - Get Peace of Mind